Hyperballistic transport in dense systems of charged particles under ac electric fields: Particle diffusivity under external AC field

 which is the standard Stokes-Einstein result, independent of the AC field parameters.
 Recalling the discussion following Eq.~\eqref{eq:linearTime}, the generalized diffusivity $D(t)$ doesn't show a divergent behavior for frequencies near the resonant frequencies of the system: in fact, in Eqs.~(\ref{eq:diffusivity1},~\ref{eq:diffusivity2}), the resonant frequencies of the system affect only the parameter $\mathcal{E}_0$, trough the renormalized charge $Q$.

-The non-dimensional diffusivity $\tilde{D}(t)=\frac{2m\gamma_0}{k_BT}D(t)$ associated with the motion of the tagged particle under the field-off ICs is shown in Figs. \ref{fig:1} and \ref{fig:2}.
+The non-dimensionalized diffusivity $\tilde{D}(t)=\frac{m\gamma_0}{k_BT}D(t)$ associated with the motion of the tagged particle under the field-off ICs is shown in Figs. \ref{fig:1} and \ref{fig:2}.
 In Fig. \ref{fig:1}, we compare $D(t)$ for different values of the non-dimensional field amplitude Eq. \eqref{eq:E1}.
-In Fig. \ref{fig:2}, we compare $D(t)$ for different values of the probing frequency $\Omega$.
+In Fig. \ref{fig:2}, we compare $D(t)$ for different values of the non-dimensional amplitude $\mathcal{E}_0^2$.

 Overall, the oscillatory diffusivity ultimately decays towards the $t\rightarrow\infty$ Stokes-Einsten value~\eqref{Stokes} as if there was no field applied.
 The effect of the AC field under the field-off ICs is more significant at short times, resulting in a first peak of $D(t)$ which is larger for larger values of $E_0$.
 Similar behaviour is also reported for the response of a colloidal particle to a time-dependent quadratic potential due to an optical trap being dragged through the fluid \cite{Ritort2020}.
 In our case, these oscillations are augmented by a factor $Q$ due to the polarization of the surrounding medium (Eq.~(\ref{eq:E1})).
 If the external frequency~$\Omega$ is very small, in the case of field-on ICs we recover for times $t<\Omega^{-1}$ the limit of ballistic motion under a constant field, that is, the limit for small $\Omega$ of (\ref{eq:diffusivity2}), which is